HOME | NOTEBOOKS | Slates | Handhelds | Panels | Definitions & Specs | Ruggedness Testing | Industry leaders | About us

 Panasonic Toughbook 52

-Pana's semi-rugged notebook with the super hi-res display has grown bigger and wider
+Semi-rugged notebook with super hi-res display and touch screen option

 (by Conrad H. Blickenstorfer)

-The Panasonic Toughbook CF-52 is an interesting machine that offers a lot.
-Even though Panasonic has made it look more like a "real" Toughbook compared to its unassuming looking CF-51 predecessor, on the surface the CF52 seems like just another durable notebook.
-However, this semi-rugged laptop has a shock-mounted hard disk and a magnesium alloy case that is 20 times stronger than plastic.
+The Panasonic Toughbook CF-52 is an interesting semi-rugged machine that offers performance, reliability and versatility.
+Sporting Panasonic's trust-inspiring Toughbook design (compared to its unassuming looking CF-51 predecessor), the CF-52 is more than just another durable notebook.
+There's a shock-mounted hard disk, a spill-proof keyboard, a magnesium alloy case that is 20 times stronger than plastic, and incredibly low failure stats.

-So why didn't Panasonic simply upgrade the already very good CF-51 one more time?
-Most likely because they followed the trend away from "standard" aspect ratio displays and to "wide-format" displays.
-The screen of the CF-52 measures 15.4 inches diagonally.
-That's actually a bit more than the CF-51's 15 inches, but due to the aspect ratio it has less viewing area.
-The display comes in two varieties, 1200 x 800 pixel WXGA or a stunning 1920 x 1200 pixel WUXGA.
-That's as much as the giant Apple iMAC24 we use for production at RuggedPCReview.com.
+Compared to the CF-51 predecessor model, the CF-52 switched to the "wide" display format.
+The screen of the standard CF-52 measures 15.4 inches diagonally.
+That's a bit more than the CF-51's 15 inches, but due to the 16:10 aspect ratio it has less viewing area.
+The display initially came in two varieties, 1280 x 800 pixel WXGA on models with the P8400 processors or a stunning 1920 x 1200 pixel WUXGA with the P8600-equipped versions.
+That's as much as the big desktop Apple iMac24 we use for production at RuggedPCReview.com.

 On the connectivity side, things have evolved as well.
-Two PC Card slots have given way to just one Type II slot plus a 54mm Express Card slot.
-Instead of a large variety of optical drive options, you now get a DVD Super MULTI Drive with dual layer support that can do it all.
-There no longer seems to be a second battery option for the media bay and there is no touch screen option.
+On the right side you find a PC Card Type II slot as well as a 54mm Express Card slot.
+There is also a SDHC card reader and a Smart Card reader is optionally available.
+Instead of a large variety of different optical drive options, you now get a DVD Super MULTI Drive with dual layer support that can do it all.
+There no longer seems to be a second battery option for the media bay.
+There are no fewer than four USB 2.0 ports as well as IEEE1394 FireWire.

-Overall, this is a superb machine, and that especially goes for the top-of-the-line model with the 1920 x 1200 display.
-If you need maximum resolution in a still fairly small and handy notebook that's also semi-rugged, the CF-52 is hard to beat.
+Overall, this is a superb machine in the best Panasonic Toughbook tradition, and that especially goes for the top-of-the-line model with the 1920 x 1200 display and the touch screen version.
+If you need maximum resolution in a still fairly small and handy notebook that's also semi-rugged, the Panasonic Toughbook CF-52 is hard to beat.
+If a super-bright daylight viewable touch screen is required, that's available in the CF-52 as well.

-Card slots 1 Type II PC Card, 1 54mm ExpressCard, 1 SD Card, Smart Card (optional)
+Card slots 1 Type II PC Card, 1 54mm ExpressCard, 1 SDHC Card, Smart Card (optional)

 Media Bay DVD Super MULTI drive with dual layer support